CouscousPHP/Couscous/docs/templates.md

 {% endblock %}
 ```

-You can set your `README.md` (i.e. your home page) to use that layout using YAML Front matter in the Markdown file:
+You can set your `README.md` (i.e. your home page) to use that layout using [YAML front matter](http://jekyllrb.com/docs/frontmatter/) in the Markdown file:

 ```markdown
 ---